Best Ice Hockey Stick Wax

 How much does stick wax cost?

-Stick wax is one of the cheapest pieces of hockey equipment in a player's bag.
-Even one of the most reputable brands, like Howies, sells individual stick wax on their website for just $6.00.
-Generally most stick wax can be purchased for less than $10.00, regardless of size or brand.
+Generally most stick wax can be purchased for less than $10, regardless of the brand.
+Stick wax is one of the cheapest pieces of hockey equipment in a player’s bag.
+Even one of the most reputable brands, like Howies, sells individual stick wax on their website for around $6.00.

 What does waxing a stick do?